mvanwinkleias/mv_automation_standards/doc/index.md

 for people who are looking to either improve their Automation processes or "get ahead of the game" by starting off in a better posture.

+These standards apply to all programming languages that run in a Unix environment.

 At the end of this document is a bash script that does many of these things.

 # Program Standards